Car Shipping with Personal Items: Essential 2026 Rules

 Two transportation inspectors in safety vests and masks checking truck weight on a scale at a DOT weigh station during an auto transport inspection.

-Car shipping with personal items might seem like a shortcut, but as 2024’s $2.3 million in denied claims proves, the risks rarely justify the reward.
-From hidden fines and voided insurance to legal headaches, overpacking your vehicle can turn a routine transport into a financial nightmare.
-Many customers make these costly mistakes due to misconceptions about enclosed vs. open transport, or confusion about local vs. national shipping companies.
+Car shipping with personal items might seem like a clever moving hack, but with over $2.3 million in denied claims recently reported, the financial risks rarely justify the reward.
+From unexpected FMCSA fines and voided insurance to severe transit delays, overpacking your vehicle can turn a routine delivery into a logistical nightmare.

 Ready to ship smart?